 The unit design is engineer stamped for either option.

 The Underground unit is very durable and built with your comfort in mind.
 They have the 4 inch channel skeleton which makes them stronger and also adds protection from debris which could fall and/or be driven into the ground.
 Even below ground isn't completely safe, unless it has some protection from debris entering the unit in this manner.
-During installations, we have driven a bull dozer and other large equipment over them, as the one picture in our web site.
+During installations, we have driven a bull dozer and other large equipment over them.
 You can be sure that whatever does fall up there above you will remain up there, rather than inside of the unit with you.

 Many people feel uncomfortable going underground, even though they know this is the safest place to be in a storm or tornado.
 Most people are surprised when they go into our shelters, especially our Below Ground with Stair entry unit.
 The underground with stair is designed with a large entry (30" X 5'0).
 The stairway has 8 steps into the unit.
-The body of the Below Ground model and the Hillside shelter are made the same and both models can be viewed at our store.
+The body of the Below Ground model and the Hillside shelter are made the same.
 The entrance way is the only difference in the two models.